playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 While these components might look like simple HTML, they're rather capable of further usage.
 Because of this, each framework actually uses JavaScript under-the-hood to draw these components on-screen.

-This process of "drawing" is called "rendering".
+**This process of "drawing" is called "rendering".** A component may render at various times, in particular when it needs to update data shown on-screen, which we'll touch on later.

 Because modern web apps consist of multiple files (that are then often bundled with [Node](https://unicorn-utterances.com/posts/how-to-use-npm/#whats-node) and some CLI tool), all apps with React, Angular, and Vue start with an `index.html` file.